MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

     - `[SenderMessage <String>]`:
     - `[SenderUserId <String>]`:
     - `[State <String>]`: scheduleChangeState
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[Id <String>]`: Read-only.
-    - `[RecipientShiftId <String>]`: Shift ID for the recipient user with whom the request is to swap.
+    - `[RecipientShiftId <String>]`: ShiftId for the recipient user with whom the request is to swap.
   - `[SwapShiftsRequestsEnabled <Boolean?>]`: Indicates whether swap shifts requests are enabled for the schedule.
   - `[TimeClockEnabled <Boolean?>]`: Indicates whether time clock is enabled for the schedule.
-  - `[TimeOffReasons <IMicrosoftGraphTimeOffReason1[]>]`: The set of reasons for a time off in the schedule.
+  - `[TimeOffReasons <IMicrosoftGraphTimeOffReason[]>]`: The set of reasons for a time off in the schedule.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[Id <String>]`: Read-only.
     - `[DisplayName <String>]`: The name of the timeOffReason.
 Required.
     - `[IconType <String>]`: timeOffReasonIconType
     - `[IsActive <Boolean?>]`: Indicates whether the timeOffReason can be used when creating new entities or updating existing ones.
 Required.
-  - `[TimeOffRequests <IMicrosoftGraphTimeOffRequest1[]>]`:
+  - `[TimeOffRequests <IMicrosoftGraphTimeOffRequest[]>]`:
     - `[AssignedTo <String>]`: scheduleChangeRequestActor
     - `[ManagerActionDateTime <DateTime?>]`:
     - `[ManagerActionMessage <String>]`: